StephonAutery/2020-readme-generator/README.md

  a command-line application that dynamically generates a README.md file from a user's terminal input.
  ## contents

- - JavaScript & HTML
+ - JavaScript
- - NPM module
- - FS module
  - Node.JS
+ - NPM
+ - FS
+ - inquirer
  ## installation documentation
  dependencies:
- - NPM-Inquirer
- - NPM-fs
+ - inquirer
- - run: node index
+ - fs
  ## how will the app be used?

  the application is used to save the develper the trouble of formating a README.md file.